gregrickaby/example-wp-theme-with-react/README.md

 ![screenshot](https://dl.dropbox.com/s/jseox2sxbk84fko/Screenshot%202020-07-15%2014.57.27.png?dl=0)

-### How does this work?
+### What just happened?

-In `functions.php` [we're enqueueing](https://github.com/gregrickaby/wp-theme-with-react/blob/master/functions.php#L23) `/build/index.js` and requiring `wp-element` as a depdendency, which includes both React and ReactDom.
+In `functions.php` [we're enqueueing](https://github.com/gregrickaby/wp-theme-with-react/blob/master/functions.php) our bundled JavaScript and CSS file and requiring `wp-element` as a depdendency, which includes both React and ReactDom.
+These files will be loaded on the front-end!

 ## Try out this demo